tesults/cypress-documentation/content/guides/references/migration-guide.md

 ### Component Testing

 In 7.0, component testing is no longer experimental.
-Cypress now ships with a dedicated component test runner with a new UI and dedicated commands to launch it.
+Cypress now ships with a dedicated component test-runner with a new UI and dedicated commands to launch it.

 **Changes are required for all existing projects**.
 The required changes are